- Talking to friends about your mental health

 “My friend realised I had taken an overdose and rang for an ambulance... but has never judged me or criticised my action.”

 Mental health problems can be misunderstood.
-Simply acknowledging your friend’s problem, accepting them and treating them with compassion is important.
+Simply acknowledging your friend’s problems, accepting them and treating them with compassion is important.

 “My friend phoned me, talked to me about normal stuff, sent me letters, took me out sometimes.”

-Remember that someone who insists that they’re fine may actually be in a bad way.
-They may just need to talk or they may need professional help.
+Remember that someone who insists they’re fine may be in a bad way.
+They may just need to talk, or they may need professional help.
 Men are often particularly reluctant to talk about emotional issues.
-Time to Change has tips for talking to someone about their mental health, which can be as simple as asking someone if they’re sure if they tell you they’re feeling fine.
+The NHS offers advice for helping others with mental health problems, which can be as simple as asking someone if they’re sure if they tell you they’re feeling fine.

 Practical help can be valuable too.
 Cleaning, shopping and basic household tasks can seem impossible to someone who is having a difficult time.
 Ask your friend what they need: it could be going to appointments with them, helping them manage their finances or finding information about therapies and services, for example.

-Some people reach the point where, instead of being a friend, they feel they’ve become more of a carer.
+Some people reach the point where they feel they’ve become more of a carer instead of a friend.
 You may feel responsible for your friend and worry about what would happen if you weren’t around.
 It can be painful and embarrassing – on both sides – to admit that this is happening.
 But there are things you can do to look after yourself and rebalance the friendship.
 For example: